YeTianJHU/GSCU/README.md

 ### Requirements:
-Our code is written in python 3.
+Our code is written in python 3.x.
 The following packages are needed:
 ```
 - PyTorch (tested on 1.10.1)
 - pandas
 - joblib
 - scipy
-- sklearn
 - pickle
 ```